parveen1/project-parveen/markdown.md

 **To save data in a readable format we need some rules.These rules called schema in ldap**

-Different schema make esay to read and write also make fuctionable data inldif very important to know different type of like photo,dn,cn,binary file etc.
+Different schema make easy to read and write also make functional data in ldif very important to know different type of like photo,dn,cn,binary file etc.

-# Here one simple exemple make by mi
+# Here one simple example make by mi

 ```
 # schema add photo and pdf: